Everyone asks about the rate. Almost nobody asks the right question about the rate.

 For how this integrates into a complete retirement income plan — see The Complete Retirement Financial Plan.

 Rates currently range from the low 6% to the high 8% range across Canadian lenders, depending on term and market conditions.
 Lenders occasionally offer incentive rates as low as 4.99%, or reduced closing costs down to ILA only.
 These specials are only available through a broker.
-For current figures: contact Matthew Hines, FSRA #M09000211.

-Fixed for the term.
+Typically fixed for the term.
+Depending on the requested draw structure, some lenders may require a variable rate.
 One product (the lifetime rate) offers a rate locked permanently — it never resets at any renewal.
-The no-payment term mortgage from one lender carries a variable rate.

 Yes — through the lifetime rate product.
 The rate set at signing does not change at any renewal.
 This matters in two ways: it removes all future rate uncertainty, and it allows a broker to model the future balance with genuine accuracy rather than assumptions.
 For borrowers focused on estate planning — wanting to know exactly what will be left — this is the only product where that number can be calculated with confidence rather than estimated under different rate scenarios.